The Venus Morning Apparition

 Venus reached superior conjunction (passing behind the Sun as seen from the Earth) in Eastern-central Sagittarius on January 9th, positioned 0°.7 South of the Sun.
 The planet was now at a very distant 1.711 AU (255.9 million kms or 159 million statute miles) from the Earth.
 Were it to be visible from the Earth at this point, Venus would have had an apparent diameter of just 9".8 and would have shone at magnitude -3.8.

 Having passed from the morning to the evening sky, Venus remained out of view - lost in the solar glare - for a further month, as it made its slow passage on the far side of its orbit from the Earth.
-The planet became visible once again from around early February 2018, when it was seen shortly after sunset from Equatorial latitudes as an 'Evening Star' in the WSW, heralding the 2018 evening apparition of Venus which lasts through to October of that year.
+The planet became visible once again from around early February 2018, when it was seen shortly after sunset from Equatorial latitudes as an 'Evening Star' in the WSW, heralding a new evening apparition of Venus (2018) which lasts through to October of that year.

 [Terms in yellow italics are explained in greater detail in an associated article describing planetary movements in the night sky.]